-Dr. Amedu emphasizes the capital-intensive nature of blood donation and transmission in Nigeria, citing the high cost of producing a single unit of blood, ranging from N50,000 to N60,000.
-He urges increased investment in blood services from the federal, state, and local governments, as well as the private sector, to ensure access to safe blood for all Nigerians.
+Dr. Amedu emphasizes the capital-intensive nature of blood donation and transmission, citing the high cost of producing a single unit of blood, ranging from N50,000 to N60,000.
+He urges increased investment in blood services from the federal, state, and local governments, as well as the private sector, to ensure access to safe blood for alls.

 The World Health Organization (WHO) recognizes the critical role of safe and quality-assured blood products in improving and saving millions of lives each year.
 Inadequate or unsafe blood supply negatively impacts healthcare services and patient care, affecting acute and chronic conditions, child mortality, maternal health, and complex medical procedures.

 “Together, we can make a difference by donating blood and plasma.
 Every donation counts and has the potential to save lives,” states the WHO.

 To enhance the safety of blood transfusions, the NBSC has introduced a barcode system to track and verify blood donations.
 Transfused blood without the official barcode is deemed unsafe, ensuring stringent monitoring and reducing the risk of transfusion-related infections.